Quickstart

 For the first run, use the smallest possible example.
 One page and one extracted value are enough.

-Build the Flow
+Build a small Flow

 Create or open a Flow in Scrapeer, then add Blocks in the order the browser should act.
 A typical first Flow opens a URL, waits for the page state you care about, then extracts text or rows from the visible page.